tripleten-externships/nexus-email-service/.github/pull_request_template.md

 ## Testing / Steps to reproduce

+## Definition of Done Requirements (All Pull Requests)

+- [ ] Changes to serverless handlers require updated OpenAPI documentation
+- [ ] My code has been instrumented with otel and verified spans are correctly associated, where applicable

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code